 What It Means To Eat Compassionately

-I believe that one of our primary reasons for being on this planet is to align with our potential, our life’s purpose, and sense of freedom.
+I believe that our primary reasons for being on this planet is to align with our potential, our life’s purpose, and sense of freedom.
 I see that more and more people are awakening to this potential.
 If we’re motivated to want to awaken to ease the suffering of the world and we’re consciously working towards this awakening, we need a solid foundation; our body should be strong, as well as our mind and spirit.
 We need to to cleanse our body so that we can have a pure vessel to channel the Divine life-force that comes through us and allows us to focus on the sacred work that needs to be done while we are here.
 Our true potential stems from our ability to be free within ourselves, and in the choices we make.

 When we learn to have a harmonious relationship to food it no longer consumes our energy (like it does when we struggle with food and weight), and in fact it frees up our energy (because we let go and drop the struggle altogether).
 It no longer depletes us, but energizes us.
 In this capacity, because the fundamental nature of our relationship to food has changed – to one that we enjoy, we can then turn to more important things in our lives, like waking up to our highest potential and doing the things that we love.